Loading page...

 Let's use conservative numbers.
 If AI adoption delivers just a 20% productivity improvement (half of what studies suggest), and you have $1 million in annual labor costs:

 Top performers want to work with modern tools.
-A 2025 study found that 27% of workers aren't confident their current job will exist in five years—and they're looking for employers who are adapting.
+PwC's 2024 Global Workforce survey found that roughly 40% of workers lack confidence in their long-term job security, and they're looking for employers who are adapting.

 If you're not offering AI tools, you're: